Sign Up Free

 Can oracle manipulation be prevented?

 It can be mitigated but not fully eliminated.
-Best practices include using decentralized oracle networks (aggregating data from multiple independent sources), implementing time-weighted average pricing (TWAP) to smooth out sudden spikes, setting circuit breakers that pause protocol activity during extreme price movements, and limiting the leverage available on low-liquidity tokens.
-The Mango Markets exploit, for example, could have been mitigated by capping open interest on illiquid assets.
+Best practices include using decentralized oracle networks that aggregate data from multiple independent sources, implementing time-weighted average pricing (TWAP) to smooth out sudden spikes, setting circuit breakers that pause protocol activity during extreme price movements, and limiting the leverage available on low-liquidity tokens.

 What is the difference between a blockchain oracle and an API?

-An API (Application Programming Interface) is a way for one software system to request data from another.
+An API is a way for one software system to request data from another.
 A blockchain oracle is specifically designed to deliver off-chain data to on-chain smart contracts in a verifiable and tamper-resistant way.
-While oracles may use APIs as data sources, they add critical layers that regular APIs don't provide: aggregation from multiple sources, cryptographic verification, decentralized consensus among data providers, and on-chain delivery in a format smart contracts can consume.
-A raw API call from a smart contract would break blockchain determinism.
+While oracles may use APIs as data sources, they add critical layers: aggregation from multiple sources, cryptographic verification, decentralized consensus among data providers, and on-chain delivery in a format smart contracts can consume.

 Oracles, Smart Contracts, DeFi: See How It All Connects

 Download the full Blockready syllabus: 13 modules, 150+ lessons, 19 learning formats.
-From oracle infrastructure to DeFi mechanics to security frameworks, laid out in a structured path you can actually follow.
+From oracle infrastructure to DeFi mechanics to security frameworks.
+Built for clarity, not hype.

 Download the Syllabus